Sunday, February 1, 2026 – Saturday, February 28, 2026

 Prominent Leaders in Black History

-During Black History Month 2025, prominent leaders often highlighted include:
+During Black History Month 2026, as we celebrate ‘A Century of Black History Commemorations,’ prominent leaders highlighted include:

 Martin Luther King Jr. (born Michael King Jr): An American Baptist Minister, one of the most prominent civil rights leader known for his powerful speeches and nonviolent activism from 1955 until his assassination in 1968.